opensearch-project/opensearch-api-specification/tests/dangling/.data/README.md

 Node was successfully detached from the cluster
 ```

 The cluster in [docker-compose](docker-compose.yml) uses this data.
-After the service starts the `movies` index is dangling.
+Start it.

 ```
 docker compose up
 ```

+After the service starts the `movies` index is dangling.

+For tests, run the [single-node docker-compose](../docker-compose.yml) in the folder above.